seansovine/opengl_examples/README.md

-This project will contain code I've written as I learn more OpenGL by following the excellent [learnopengl.com](https://learnopengl.com/) tutorial, which I can't recommend enough
+This project will contain code I've written as I learn more OpenGL by following the excellent [learnopengl.com](https://learnopengl.com/) tutorial, which I can't recommend enough.
 It has a convenient CMake build system adapted from [gloom](https://github.com/aleksaro/gloom).
 The programs in `src/examples` are small adaptations of the _learnopengl.com_ examples.